Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT As a result Delilah said to Samson, “Look, you have deceived me and you have spoken lies to me.
-Now tell me, please, by what means you can be bound.”
+ULTAnd Delilah said to Samson, “Behold, you have deceived me and spoken lies to me.
+Now please declare to me in what you may be bound.”

 OEBNo OEB JDG book available